6demon89/Helmes.WebApi/README.md

 ## Development setup

 Please ensure that SQL Server or SQL Server Express is installed and running;
+In DbDump is an SQLsript to generate SQL database with seeded data values.
+However by design this should not be needed and on first application start (database call) the Schema and initial Data-Seed should be created automaticly.

 ## Couple of words about the project execution